gis-club/shp-transform-obj/README.md

 2. **Data Quality**: Input polygons should be valid geometric shapes
 3. **Memory Usage**: Large datasets may require significant memory
 4. **Output Path**: Ensure you have write permissions for the output directory
+5. **buildings.txt**: This file contains the center coordinates used for positioning the 3D model when loading in Cesium

 ## Frequently Asked Questions